- Parents Home

 Treatment for postpartum depression can vary.
 It might include:

-getting more support by joining a group or talking (by phone or online) with others
+- getting more support by joining a group or talking (by phone or online) with others going through postpartum depression

-taking medicine.
+- taking medicine.
 There are medicines that are safe to take while breastfeeding.

 Where Can I Get Help?

 If you have symptoms of postpartum depression, get help right away.
 The sooner you get help, the sooner you will feel better.
 Start by talking to your health care provider (or your baby's).
 They can:

-Prescribe medicines to help you.
+- Prescribe medicines to help you.

-Do blood tests to make sure something else isn't causing your symptoms.
+- Do blood tests to make sure something else isn't causing your symptoms.